Bank of Maharashtra: History

 Bank of Maharashtra was established on 16 September 1935 in Poona, Bombay Presidency (present day Pune, Maharashtra), under the direction of Mahratta Chamber of Commerce to assist small businesses and traders during the cooperative movement in India.

 BoM became a scheduled bank in 1944, obtained a banking license in 1955 under the Banking Companies Act, and listed on the Bombay Stock Exchange in 1958.

-In 1961, it acquired three smaller banks in Maharashtra, viz., Bank of Konkan in Malvan, Bank of Nagpur in Nagpur, and Bharat Industrial Bank in Poona.
+In 1961, it acquired three smaller banks in Maharashtra, namely, Bank of Konkan in Malvan, Bank of Nagpur in Nagpur, and Bharat Industrial Bank in Poona.

-BoM was one of the 14 banks nationalised by the Government of India in July 1969.
+In July 1969, Bank of Maharashtra was among the 14 major financial institution nationalised by the Government of India.

+In 1976, the bank established its first Regional Rural Bank (RRB), "Marathwada Gramin Bank", headquartered at Nanded.

+In 1985, the bank opened its 500th Maharashtra branch at Nariman point, Mumbai, equiped with its first ALPM.
+Its Golden Jubilee year was inaugurated by RBI Governor Dr.Manmohan Singh.